kubeshop/botkube-docs/content/configuration/resource.md

   upgradeNotifier: true
 ```

-The default configuration can be found at:
+The default configuration for Helm chart can be found in [values.yaml](https://github.com/kubeshop/botkube/blob/main/helm/botkube/values.yaml).
-- for Helm chart in [values.yaml](https://github.com/infracloudio/botkube/blob/master/helm/botkube/values.yaml),
-- and for all-in-one deployment spec in [deploy-all-in-one.yaml](https://github.com/infracloudio/botkube/blob/master/deploy-all-in-one.yaml).